An Autograph Book from Yesteryear

 Lesson Plan

-Share with students an antique autograph book dating to the 1880s.
-As you leaf through the pages of the book, share information about its history, some of the entries, and the penmanship the signers used.
-The typed text of each page is provided beneath the image of the page.
+Share with students this Seattle Times article on an antique autograph book dating to the 1940s.
+As you look through the entries, share information about some of the choices the authors of the book made..

-If you are unable to share the book online with students, you can print specific pages to share.
-If you print the pages, you might copy them onto overhead transparencies and share them with the entire class.
+If you print the article, you might copy it onto overhead transparencies and share it with the entire class.

-As you share the autograph book's pages, solicit students' reactions to its contents.
-How is this book different from autograph books that students might have seen before?
-What stands out among the entries in the book?
+As you share the contents, solicit students' reactions to its contents.
+How are the entries listed in this article different from autograph books that students might have seen before?
+What stands out among the entries?
 What does this autograph book say about the time in which it was created?

 After sharing a few entries and discussing the autograph book, introduce to students the idea of creating a 21st-century version.
-Provide each student with a sheet roughly the same size as the ones in the 1880s autograph book (about 5 inches by 9 inches).
+Provide each student with a sheet roughly the same size as the one depicted in the article (probably about 5 inches by 9 inches).
 Challenge students to create an autograph book entry or rhyme in the style of the entries in the antique autograph book.
 Entries should be congratulatory, thoughtful, kind, and respectful and written in the students' best handwriting!
-Students with artistic talents might imitate some of the artwork seen on the pages of the 1880s autograph book.
+Students with artistic talents might imitate some of the artwork seen on the pages of antique autograph books.

 Photocopy each completed autograph page, and bind the pages together to form a class autograph book.